It wasn’t all that long ago that we were new to travel blogging.

 Do what you want to do with your blog and let others do what they want to do.

-The tendency to compare ourselves to others is a dangerous human trait.
-It is dangerous because it usually leads to either feelings of insecurity or envy.
-And neither of these are empowering.
+The tendency to compare ourselves to others is dangerous because it usually leads to either feelings of insecurity or envy.

 It is far better for you to compare yourself to yourself.